kodecocodes/swift-algorithm-club/Ordered Set/README.md

       if exists(item) {
           return // don't add an item if it already exists }
-      // if the set is initially empty, we need to simply append the item to internalSet if count == 0 {
-          internalSet.append(item)
-          return
-      }

       for i in 0..<count {
           if internalSet[i] > item {